-The current 42 Refugee Athlete Scholarship-Holders include the 10 athletes who were part of the first IOC Refugee Olympic Team Rio 2016, new individual athletes, and a group of athletes preparing at the Tegla Loroupe Refugee Training Centre in Kenya.
-They are competing in nine sports.
+The current 49 Refugee Athlete Scholarship-Holders include the 10 athletes who were part of the first IOC Refugee Olympic Team Rio 2016, new individual athletes, and a group of athletes preparing at the Tegla Loroupe Refugee Training Centre in Kenya.
+They are competing in 10 sports.
 All are being assisted by Olympic Solidarity through its Refugee Athletes Support Programme.

 Through training grants, Olympic Solidarity and their host National Olympic Committees (NOCs) help refugee athletes not only to train with the aim of qualifying for the Olympic Games Tokyo 2020, but also to continue their sporting career and to build their future.

-Coming from Afghanistan, Cameroon, Democratic Republic of Congo, Eritrea, Ethiopia, Iraq, Islamic Republic of Iran, South Sudan, Sudan and Syria, the Refugee Scholarship-Holders are competing in athletics, badminton, boxing, judo, karate, swimming, taekwondo, weightlifting and wrestling.
+Coming from Afghanistan, Cameroon, Democratic Republic of Congo, Eritrea, Ethiopia, Iraq, Islamic Republic of Iran, Morocco, South Sudan, Sudan and Syria, the Refugee Scholarship-Holders are competing in athletics, badminton, boxing, cycling, judo, karate, shooting, swimming, taekwondo, weightlifting and wrestling.